Lylio/cookie-contacts/README.md

 so that Spring Boot would serve the React components like magic and all ends of the application would happily chatter away to each other.

-Don't get me wrong, Quarkus is great, it's a treat in many ways for development, but I need to do little more study before it "Quarky" ways become more familiar.
+Don't get me wrong, Quarkus is great, it's a treat in many ways for development, but I need to do little more study before its "Quarky" charms become more familiar.

+"Quarky", YAS MAN! 😃

 ### Tech Stack
 - Spring Boot (JDK 11)